Optimal Stopping with a Predicted Prior: Preliminaries

 Consider $n$ values $x_1, x_2, \ldots, x_n$ drawn i.i.d.\ from a prior distribution $F \in \mathcal{D}$.
 The values arrive one by one.
 Upon the arrival of each value $x_i$, the algorithm observes the realized value, and then must immediately decide whether to accept $x_i$ and stop, or to reject it and continue.
 At most one value may be accepted.

 Fix any algorithm, let $\AlgVal$ be the index of the value it accepts, and thus, $\ALG$ be the corresponding accepted value.
 We define $\ALG = 0$ if the algorithm rejects all values.

 We consider the maximization problem, where larger values are preferable.
 The literature has studied two objectives.
 Let $\OPT$ denote the maximum value among all $n$ values, i.e., $\OPT \coloneqq \max_{i\in [n]} x_i$.
-The \emph{max expectation} (\MaxExp) objective considers the expected value of the algorithm's accepted decision, $\E [ \ALG ]$.
+The \emph{max expectation} (\MaxExp) objective considers the expectation of the algorithm's accepted value, $\E [ \ALG ]$.
 The corresponding \emph{competitive ratio} is

 The \emph{max probability} (\MaxProb) objective considers the probability of accepting the maximum: